Get an Appointment with a Lawyer Now

 How do children express their views?

-- Appointing an Independent Children Lawyer (ICL) to represent the children’s best interests to the court.
-An ICL does not act of the instructions of the children, as other lawyers act on the instructions of their client.
+• Appointing an Independent Children Lawyer (ICL) to represent the children’s best interests to the court.
+An ICL does not act on the instructions of the children, as other lawyers act on the instructions of their client.
 Rather the ICL arrives at their own assessment of what is in the children’s best interests.
 An ICL is an independent voice in the proceedings, who may or may not share the position of a parent and who may or may not share the views of the children.

 Can a child be called as a witness?